gear-foundation/gear-wiki/docs/node/backup-restore.md

 ### Chains

 The node can connect to different chains.
 The chain can be selected using the `--chain` argument.
 The default chain is the staging test network at the moment.
 Its data is located in `gear-node/chains/staging_testnet_v3` directory.

+If you connect to the Vara network, the chain subdirectory name will be `vara_network` resulting in the `gear-node/chains/vara_network` path.

 If you start the node with the `--dev` argument, the virtual network in development mode will run with the data stored in the `gear-node/chains/dev` directory.